-- Always wear required identification badges, and, if you see somebody without proper identification, report it to your supervisor or security officers. - Don't let other people borrow your plant access card or identification card.
+• Always wear required identification badges, and, if you see somebody without proper identification, report it to your supervisor or security officers.

+• Don't let other people borrow your plant access card or identification card.

-A lock on the web of a chain link fence - not as strong as if chained and locked around the fence post
+A lock on the web of a chain link fence is not as strong as if the fence were chained and locked around the fence post.